tumrabert/kaggle_text_multilabel_classification/README.md

 ### Model Choice and Rationale:

-Employed LinearSVC within a OneVsRestClassifier for multi-label classification.
+I selected LinearSVC within a OneVsRestClassifier for multi-label classification.
 Linear models are often a good baseline due to their speed and interpretability, making them suitable for understanding text features important for classification.

 ![model](/img/model.png)